CmeciuClaudiu/cookBookAPI/README.md

     -DELETE users: Administrator can delete other users (with lower permissions)

+    -POST user reviews for specific recipes

+    -GET all reviews from DB for a specific recipe

   RECIPES:

     -GET ingredients: Gets all ingredients from the DB (I've tried to add all possible ingredients) (everyone allowed)